Welcome to part one of the Ultimate VBA Tutorial for beginners.

-Tip: The Type Mismatch error is often caused by a user accidently placing text a cell that should have numeric data.
+Tip: The Type Mismatch error is often caused by a user accidentally placing text in a cell that should have numeric data.

 - Declare a Double variable type called amount.

-- Assign a value the causes a Type Mismatch error.
+- Assign a value that causes a Type Mismatch error.

 - Run the code and ensure the error occurs.